 A cheap and comfortable way to get to Montserrat is by bus.
 The bus company Autocares Julià offers a bus service which leaves Barcelona at 9:15am and pick you up in Montserrat between 17:00h and 18:00h depending on the season.
 The price is around 5€ one way.

 It’s also very common for pilgrims and for those who wish to practice sport, to go on foot to Montserrat.
-Later in this post I’m suggesting a few trekkings that I’ve made in Montserrat.
+The mountain is filled with trails, later in this post I’m suggesting a few trekkings that I’ve taken.

 Aeri de Montserrat (Yellow Cable Car)